 How you are going to use your space:

 The first, and possibly most important consideration is how you are going to use the space that you have.
 Are you going to dedicate most of your yard to garden space, or do you want to include a large entertainment area?
-Thinking about this will help you get an idea of the basic layout of your new yard, and can help simplify the design process.
+Thinking about this will help you get an idea of the basic layout of your new yard, and can help simplify the design process with a landscaping expert.

 Who is going to use your yard?